sinewalker/sinewalker.github.io/pg/milosophical-me.md

 dependants and a mortgage was pretty stressful too.

-In June of 2013 I was invited into HP's Sydney office for a personal meeting -- I didn't often come physically to work as I was a telecommuter living and [[https://www.facebook.com/media/set/?set=a.497711257701.272490.685372701&type=1&l=74e24db6bd][working from the Blue Mountains]].
+In June of 2013 I was invited into HP's Sydney office for a personal meeting &mdash; I didn't often come physically to work as I was a telecommuter living and [working from the Blue Mountains](https://www.facebook.com/media/set/?set=a.497711257701.272490.685372701&type=1&l=74e24db6bd).
 I knew from colleagues at work what was happening, so it was no surprise what the meeting was about: my position had become redundant and unless gainful work could be found for me in three months, I would have to leave.
 HP